-- If they were not licensed, are the willing to take on a job that is larger than the law allows for an unlicensed handyman?
+- If they were not licensed, are they willing to take on a job that is larger than the law allows for an unlicensed handyman?
 You will have limited or no recourse at all if the worker you hired was working outside of the law.
 In many states it is illegal to hire a worker to do illegal work.

 - Did a real person answer the phone?
 If you left a message, how soon did they get back to you?
 This will help you to know if they will be available if a problem arises.

 - Do their charges seem to be too high or too low?
-It’s usually better go with the bid that seems more reasonable, falling somewhere in the middle.
+It’s usually better to go with the bid that seems more reasonable, falling somewhere in the middle.